prody/ProDy/doc/examples/dynamics/enm/gamma.rst

 We will use the relation shown in the figure below.
 For Cα atoms that are 10 to 15 Å apart from each other, we use a unit force constant.
 For those that are 4 to 10 Å apart, we use a 2 times stronger force constant.
-For those that are within 4 Å of each other (i.e. those from connected residues), we use a 10 times stronger force constant.
+For those that are within 4 Å of each other (i.e. those from connected residue pairs), we use a 10 times stronger force constant.

 .. plot::
+   :context:

    import matplotlib.pyplot as plt plt.figure(figsize=(5,4))